Are there still samurais in Japan?

 How did the samurai train?

-Once you were born in the Samurai family, you held a wooden sword in your both hands before you have chop sticks and needed to practice sword fighting from the early childhood.
-When you become 5 years old, you needed to practice sword fighting with other children in the clan taught by sword masters or someone in your family members.
+Once you were born in the Samurai family, you held a wooden sword in both hands before you have chop sticks and needed to practice sword fighting from early childhood.
+When you become 5 years old, you needed to practice sword fighting with other children in the clan taught by swordmasters or someone in your family members.
 The samurai kids were given real wakizashi around the age of 7 and sent to live in a sword master’s house around the age of 9.
-Samurai boys were sent to the battle field at the early age of 13.
+Samurai boys were sent to the battlefield at the early age of 13.
 Samurai did not practice any of the modern martial arts (karate, judo, etc.).
 Their practice is most similar to kendo or iado (sword fighting by using bokken).

 Why did not the shogun kill the emperor?

-Were the samurai best warriors in the world?
+Were the samurai the best warriors in the world?

-The last war the samurai got involved was fought 420 years ago (The Battle of Sekigahara in 1600) and the last armed conflict took place about 380 years ago (the Shimabara rebellion in 1639).
-Being a samurai was more about the honor and the principles, not necessarily the fighting ability.
-The most famous swordsman, Miyamoto Musashi, was actually a ronin, a low level samurai.
-Contrary to the common view, the samurai actually did not usually fight in the front rows, in the front rows there were foot soldiers “ashigaru” (who usually carried the rifles after 1550s).
-Behind them there was a different level of foot soliders who carried very long spikes.
+The last war the samurai got involved in was fought 420 years ago (The Battle of Sekigahara in 1600) and the last armed conflict took place about 380 years ago (the Shimabara rebellion in 1639).
+Being a samurai was more about honor and principles, not necessarily the fighting ability.
+The most famous swordsman, Miyamoto Musashi, was actually a ronin, a low-level samurai.
+Contrary to the common view, the samurai actually did not usually fight in the front rows, in the front rows, there were foot soldiers “ashigaru” (who usually carried the rifles after the 1550s).
+Behind them, there was a different level of foot soldiers who carried very long spikes.
 Behind them the cavalry, or the samurai who were mounted swordsmen.
 Contrary to the common belief, the katana was rarely used in the battles because it gets dents so easily and it cannot kill a samurai with an armor.
 Most of the time, the samurai threw stones at each other or used spears with spikes to pull the enemy from their horses.
-When the enemy lost the balance, then the samurai took out their dagger (tanto) or wakizashi to stab from the points that are not covered by the metal armors (belly, the corners of the torso, etc.).
+When the enemy lost balance, then the samurai took out their dagger (tanto) or wakizashi to stab from the points that are not covered by the metal armors (belly, the corners of the torso, etc.).